sachaarbonel/sachaarbonel.github.io/src/content/blog/my-journey.md

 ---
-title: 'My Journey Yet'
+title: My Journey Yet
-description: 'A look back at my journey since the beginning.'
+description: A look back at my journey since the beginning.
-pubDate: 'Jan 01 2025'
+pubDate: Jan 01 2025
-coverImageCredit: 'Tirachard Kumtanom, Pexels'
+coverImageCredit: Tirachard Kumtanom, Pexels
 ---

 As I'm writing this post, this is the first day of this new year.
 I'll also be completing my bachelor's degree in a few months.
 All this makes me think about all the series of events that led me to this day.
 I was also about to write my very first blog post on my website so I figured, why not let this be it!